jaianper/drawable-js/README.md

 This system is inspired by the Android `Drawable` class.
 It's made to help developers who are familiar with Android work easily on drawing and graphic design projects in the web environment.

 ## License
-DrawableJS is now released under the **GNU General Public License version 3.0 (GPLv3)**.
+DrawableJS is now released under the **MIT License**.

-This change ensures that all derivative versions of this library remain free and open for the community.
+This change allows for more flexibility in how the library can be used, both in open-source and proprietary software.

-For more information, please refer to the [LICENSE](./LICENSE) file or visit: https://www.gnu.org/licenses/gpl-3.0.txt
+For more details, see the [LICENSE](./LICENSE) file or visit: https://opensource.org/licenses/MIT

-**Note:** Previous versions released under the MIT license remain under that license.
+**Note:** Previous versions released under the GPLv3 license remain under that license.

 ## Author
 Created by [jaianper](https://github.com/jaianper).
 Feel free to contribute or suggest improvements!